New South Wales C set: Design and construction

+History

 In service

 The first set entered service in July 1986, operating out of Mortdale Maintenance Depot, some were delivered to Hornsby Maintenance Depot, but by December 1988, all were operating out of Punchbowl Maintenance Depot as sets K40-K51.

-The chopper cars were originally targeted as K sets and for a while when they entered service, they ran together with the then-force ventilated K sets.
+The chopper cars were originally classed as Series 3 K sets and for a while when they entered service, they ran together with the then-force ventilated K sets.
 This however caused problems in service as force-ventilated cars were fitted with camshaft control and led to jerking while accelerating.
-By December 1990, they had been retargeted as C42–C54.
+By December 1990, they had been separated into their own class retargeted as C sets; C42–C54.
 In January 1991, these were reformed as 6-car sets numbered C1–C8.
 By June 1991, all had been transferred to Hornsby Maintenance Depot.

-One carriage, C3596 of set C6, was painted in a livery having its fiber-glass front being painted in CityRail colours, with the L7 logo.
+One carriage, C3596 of set C5, was painted in a livery having its fibre-glass front being painted in CityRail colours, with the L7 logo.

 During the late 1990s, all were refurbished by A Goninan & Co as part of the CityDecker program.
 This saw the interiors refurbished with white walls and ceilings, grey floors and blue seats.
 Power cars received a destination indicator and had the yellow apron livery applied which includes a grey front with yellow over the bottom half.

 In 2001, the C sets were once again reformed into seven 8-car sets.
 A 6-car C Set was re-formed in late 2006 due to car T4262 being seriously damaged by an arson attack at Villawood in October 2006, however the full 8-car set later went back in operation.

 In July 2017, asbestos was found in the circuit breaker panels, which was inside the driver compartment of the C sets, with all withdrawn for inspection.

 From November 2017 until they were retired from service, all C Sets operated out of Flemington Maintenance Depot.

 Prior to their retirement, C sets operated on the following lines: